ShyamKumar-AI-DS/Exp02-RollABall/README.md

 ## Result :
-Thus a 3D application for RollABall objects in unity is developed successfully.
+Thus a 3D application for roll a ball objects in unity is developed successfully.